B2C vs B2B marketing

 As well as containing great content, your website needs to work on mobiles, be optimised for search engines and be geared up to convert traffic – after all, there’s no point driving leads unless you can capitalise on them.

 Integrated marketing not only makes sense, it also gets better results.
 Companies who used four or more channels saw a 300% increase in results compared to companies who used one.
-If you’d like to find out more about implementing an integrated marketing strategy for your B2B or B2C business, download our free ebook.
+If you’d like to find out more about implementing an integrated marketing strategy for your B2B or B2C business, get in touch.